Evaluating Security Properties in the Execution of Quantum Circuits: Overview of the Approach

 \subsection{Scenario}

-Quantum computing providers offer \acp{API} that enable cloud-based access to their devices.
-In this work, we consider a scenario involving a centralized, trusted scheduler -- such as the Quantum Broker described in \cite{10.1007/978-3-031-48421-6_25} and \cite{10313701} -- which distributes quantum computations to individual \acp{QPU} via classical network communication.
-Throughout the remainder of this paper, we refer to this setup as the \textit{cloud-based quantum computing scenario} (see Figure~\ref{fig:scenario}).
+Quantum computing providers offer \ac{APIs} that enable cloud-based access to their devices.
+In this work, we consider a scenario involving a centralised, trusted scheduler -- such as the Quantum Broker described in \cite{fi17110507,10.1007/978-3-031-48421-6_25} and \cite{10313701} -- which distributes quantum computations to individual \ac{QPUs} via classical network communication\cite{BISICCHIA2025108005}.
+Throughout the remainder of this paper, we refer to this setup as the \textit{cloud-based quantum computing scenario}.

-The Quantum Broker can access several \acp{QPU}, possibly operated by different vendors.
-For this reason, we consider a scenario where \acp{QPU}, in general, cannot communicate with each other.
-This setup can be used in combination with Quantum Circuit Cutting to evaluate quantum circuits with a number of input qubits greater than the available \ac{NISQ} devices capabilities \cite{10.1007/978-3-031-48421-6_25}; moreover, distributing circuit fragments across multiple \acp{QPU} enables parallel circuit execution.
+The Quantum Broker can access several \ac{QPUs}, possibly operated by different vendors.
+For this reason, we consider a scenario where \ac{QPUs}, in general, cannot communicate with each other.
+This setup can be used in combination with Quantum Circuit Cutting to evaluate quantum circuits with a number of input qubits greater than the available \ac{NISQ} devices capabilities \cite{10.1007/978-3-031-48421-6_25}; moreover, distributing circuit fragments across multiple \ac{QPUs} enables parallel circuit execution.

 In this paper, specifically, we consider the following workflow for the execution of a quantum circuit on multiple \ac{QPU}: \begin{enumerate} \item the Broker splits the original circuit into multiple fragments with a Quantum Circuit Cutting algorithm; \item the Broker sends each fragment to a specific \ac{QPU}; \item each \ac{QPU} computes the assigned fragment and produces a partial results; \item the Broker collects the partial results from each \ac{QPU}; \item finally, the broker combines the partial results with a classical post-processing algorithm to obtain the result of the original circuit. \end{enumerate}